-This Charter is a commitment in favour of diversity and inclusion among the Commission staff, which must benefit from equal treastment and opportunities, irrespective of any ground such as sex, race, colour ethnic or social origin, genetic features, language, religion or belief, political or any other opinion membership of a national minority, property, birth, disability, age or essual orientation.
+This Denter is a commitment in favour of diversity and inclusion among the Commission staff, which must benefit from equal treatment and opportunities, imspective of any ground such as sex race, colour, ethnic or social origin, genetic features, language, neijion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age or sexual orientation.
+The Commission commits to:

-- Implement a human resources policy where diversity is regarded as a source of enrichment, innovation and reactivity and where inclusion is prometed by managers and all staff, through policies improving work-life balance and flexible working arrangements for both women and men, through appropriate support, particularly for the undempersemented sex, and through the implementation of the obligations enshrined in the UN Convention on the Rights of Persons with Disabilities. - 2.
-Secure equal opportunities at every step of the career, through selection and recruitment procedures and mobility.
-Selection and recruitment must always be made on the basis of ment, irrespective of any other factors.
-The process must be devoid of bias while respecting the specific measures and rules so as to redress the gender inhalance at XFISTS. levels and to achieve the goal of at least 40% femals representation in senior and middle management within the present. - Exclude any kind of discrimination, and promote the enforcement of this principle at every level of the Commission, in line with the Staff Regulations.
-There can be no place for divisive or - Heighten managers' and Human Resource services' awareness of any barriers that can prevent individuals from succeeding.
-Organise special events and training to flight against stereotypes - Communicate widely and to each colleague the commitment to implement a diversity and inclusion policy, and deliver regular and detailed follow-ups of the results.
+- Implement a human resources policy when diversity is regarded as a source of enrichment, innovation and creativity and where inclusion is promoted by manages and all staff, through policies improving work-life balance and fixedile working arrangements for both women and men, through appropriate support, particularly for the underespresented sex, and through the implementation of the obligations enshrined in the UN Convention on the Rights of Persons with Disabilities. - 2.
+Secure equal opportunities at every step of the career, through telection and recruitment procedures and mobility.
+Selection and recruitment must always be made on the basis of merit, interpretive of any other factors.
+The process must be devid of bias while respecting the sportius measures and rules so as to refress the gender inhalance at AST/SC level and to achieve the goal of at least 40% formals representation in senior and middle management within the present mandate of the Commission. - Exclude any kind of discrimination, and promote the enforcement of this principle at every leve of the Commission, in line with the Staff Regulations.
+There can be no place for divisive or opaque behaviours; nor any form of bullying or harassment. - 4.
+Heighten managers' and Human Resource services' awareness of any barriers that can prevent individuals from succeeding, Organise special events and training to hight against stereotypes and to foster inclusion as a corporate culture built on greater diversity and inclusion. - Communicate widely and to each colleague the commitment to implement a diversity and inclusion policy, and deliver regular and detailed follow-ups of the results.

-This charter is part of the Diversity and inclusion strategy of the European Commission, adopted or
+This charter is part of the Diversity and Inclusion strategy of the European Commission, adopted on 19 July 2017.